Android Mobile Data Not Working: How to Get Back Online Fast

 2. Tap Reset > Reset Network Settings.

 3. Confirm.
-Your phone restarts, then reconnects to the cellular network automatically.
+The phone restarts, then reconnects to the cellular network automatically.

-Troubleshooting tip: If data returns for a few minutes then cuts out again after this reset, the problem is almost certainly a carrier-side provisioning issue.
-Call your carrier and ask them to re-provision your SIM remotely — it takes about 90 seconds on their end and requires no action from you beyond confirming your account details.
+If data returns for a few minutes and then cuts out again after this reset, the problem is almost certainly carrier-side provisioning.
+Call your carrier and ask them to re-provision your SIM remotely; it takes about 90 seconds on their end.
+If the same reset also wiped your Wi-Fi, my guide on why your Android won’t connect to Wi-Fi walks through reconnecting cleanly.

-Before resetting anything else, rule out a regional carrier outage.
-Connect to Wi-Fi, open a browser, and check Downdetector or your carrier’s official social media account for real-time status.
-If there is a widespread outage, no phone-side fix will restore data until the carrier’s network recovers — usually within one to three hours.
+Before resetting anything else, rule out a regional outage.
+Connect to Wi-Fi, open a browser, and check Downdetector or your carrier’s official social account for real-time status.
+During a widespread outage, no phone-side fix will restore data until the network recovers, usually within one to three hours.

-A SIM card that’s slightly dislodged loses its contact with the radio modem.
-Power off your phone, eject the SIM tray using the included tool (or a straightened paper clip), inspect the card for debris or damage, reinsert it firmly, and power back on.
-Note that voice calls and texts use different channels than data — a partial contact failure can kill data while leaving calls working perfectly.
+A SIM that is slightly dislodged loses contact with the radio modem.
+Power off the phone, eject the SIM tray with the included tool or a straightened paper clip, inspect the card for debris or damage, reinsert it firmly, and power back on.
+Voice calls and texts ride different channels than data, so a partial contact failure can kill data while leaving calls working perfectly, which is what threw me off the first time I hit this.

 Fix Time needed Clears saved Wi-Fi?
 Best for